Ho-Ro/nanoSTK_V1/README.md

 #### Required HW Changes

-- Cut ISP header /RESET connection and connect this pin to D10.
+- Cut ISP header /RESET connection and connect this pin to D10 (PB2).
-- Connect a capacitor of about 3..10 μF between the /RESET line (+) of the nano and GND (-).
+- Connect a capacitor of about 3..10 μF between the /RESET line (+) of the Nano and GND (-).
   This capacitor must be removed to reprogram the nanoSTK.
   It is therefore recommended to make the capacitor pluggable.